orbitmines/archive/projects/Writing - 2024. A Universal Language.md

 ---

-<span
-        className="bp5-text-muted">descriptions, definitions, lazy functions, unresolved pointers, non-committal ignorance, awaiting function execution, questions, ..., conjectures</span>.
+descriptions, definitions, lazy functions, unresolved pointers, non-committal ignorance, awaiting function execution, questions, ..., conjectures.
 Or: We can point to things to which we don't yet have any (or a definitive) answer.
 Take for instance an extreme of saying: "Whatever this direction is, you need to follow it completely":

 - Traversal: Arbitrarily branching, stepwise, superposed, ..., partial traversal & equivalences
 - Breaking recursion: Local self-references, constants, orbits & Self-referential operators